An undecidable extension of Morley's theorem on the number of countable models: Preliminaries

 Suppose that $\mathcal{M}$ is an $S$-structure, and $X$ is a second-order variable, and that $\mathcal{M}\models (\exists X) \varphi(X)$.
 Then there is an $S\cup\{X\}$-structure $\mathcal{M}'$ such that $\mathcal{M}'\models \varphi$ and its reduct to $S$ is $\mathcal{M}$, i.e. $\mathcal{M}'\restr S=\mathcal{M}$.
 It is easily verified that the projection $f:\op{Mod}_{S \cup \{X\}} \to \op{Mod}_S$ given by $f(\mathcal{M})=\mathcal{M}\restr S$ is continuous.
 We have:

 Thus the second-order existential quantifier corresponds to projection, completing the proof. \end{proof}

+If $T$ is a second-order theory in a countable signature, then $T$ consists of at most countably many second-order sentences, say $T = \{\sigma_n : n < \omega\}$, and then $\op{Mod}_S(T) = \bigcap_{n < \omega}\op{Mod}_S(\sigma)$.
 It is easy to see that the relation of isomorphism of countable structures is a $\bSigma_1^1$ relation on $\op{Mod}_S$.
-Combining this with Lemma \ref{lem:ProjectiveComplexityOfSecondOrder} and the fact that the projective classes $\bPi^1_n$ and $\bSigma^1_n$ are closed under countable intersection (see \cite[Proposition 37.1]{Kechris}) we obtain:
+Combining these observations with Lemma \ref{lem:ProjectiveComplexityOfSecondOrder} and the fact that the projective classes $\bPi^1_n$ and $\bSigma^1_n$ are closed under finite union (see \cite[Proposition 37.1]{Kechris}) we obtain the following result for second-order theories:

 \begin{prop} If $T$ is a second-order theory of bounded quantifier complexity, then $\cong_T$ is a projective equivalence relation.
 More specifically, for $n>1$, if $T$ is a $\forall_n$ theory then $\cong_T$ is a $\bSigma_n^1$ relation, and if $T$ is an $\exists_n$ theory then $\cong_T$ is a $\bPi_{n}^1$ relation.
 If $T$ is an existential second-order sentence (i.e. $\exists_1$), then $\cong_T$ is $\bDelta^1_2$. \end{prop}